 What is Linux Distribution

 A Linux distribution (often abbreviated as distro) is simply defined as an operating system that has a collection of GNU core utilities and Applications on top of a Linux kernel.
-In addition, it may also contain a desktop environment / GUI, documentation, etc… Let’s learn some information about these components that make up Linux Distributions.
+In addition, it may also contain a desktop environment / GUI, documentation, etc… In its simplest terms, we can say that Linux Distribution = Operating System.

-At first, you may not be able to figure out what operating system or Linux distribution are you using out of many available.
+The following picture depicts the Linux desktop with numerous applications/software pre-installed.
+You may not be able to figure out what operating system or Linux distribution is this.
 However, we can easily figure it out by either navigating through the option in Graphical User Interface or using Command Line Interface.

-Like Windows 10 and Apple macOS, Linux also comes with a nice Graphical User Interface (GUI) and Command Line Interface (CLI).
+Linux Distribution has Desktop Environment: Like Windows OS and Apple macOS, Linux also comes with a nice Graphical User Interface (GUI) and Command Line Interface (CLI).
 The GUI is also known as “Linux Desktop Environment”.
-Later in this post, we will learn that there are a number of Linux distributions available to use.
+Later in this post, we will learn that there are several Linux distributions available to use.
 And all these different Linux distributions come with their desktop environments.
-Some examples of desktop environments are including but not limited to GNOME, KDE, MATE, XFCE…
+Some examples of desktop environments are including but are not limited to GNOME, KDE, MATE, XFCE…

 You may use any desktop environment you wish.
 Besides, you can install multiple desktop environments on the same Linux Distribution and switch between them.
 It is all your choice to choose and use among multiple desktop environments available.